When a couple divorces the division of property can affect the tax obligations of each spouse.

 Before you sign any settlement documents you should consult with your own tax accountant to advise you as to any potential tax consequences.
 The Galmiche Law Firm, P.C. can alert you to some of the potential issues, but you will need to obtain the advice from your tax accountant.

-Call(636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned divorce attorney with over three decades of experience.The Galmiche Law Firm, P.C. serves the areas of Chesterfield, Ballwin, Town & Country, and Wildwood, Missouri, along with surrounding areas.
+Call(636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned divorce attorney with 40 years of experience.The Galmiche Law Firm, P.C. serves the areas of Chesterfield, Ballwin, Town & Country, and Wildwood, Missouri, along with surrounding areas.